What we do

 We value curiosity, understanding of people’s needs, a systems perspective and openness to new opportunities.
 From our innovation specialists’ first-hand experience working in government, we know that an innovative public sector makes better policy, builds constructive partnerships and delivers better outcomes.

 Since 2013, we have built our strong reputation on our expertise in global trends, sustainable development goals (SDGs), transformative technology impact, public sector innovation systems, and innovation skills, processes, and methods.
 Our team connects and convenes innovators world-wide and directly advises leaders of public sector innovation in OECD member countries and beyond.

-Marco Daglio is the Deputy Head of the Public Sector Reform Division and Head of OPSI, a flagship initiative of the OECD to support and advice governments in making the most of innovative approaches to transform their public sector.
-Previously, he was Head of Unit in the same division in charge of public service delivery and public engagement.
+Marco Daglio is the Deputy Head of the Open and Innovation Government Division and Head of OPSI, a flagship initiative of the OECD to support and advice governments in making the most of innovative approaches to transform their public sector.
+Previously, he was Head of Unit in charge of public service delivery and public engagement.
 His last edited study “Promoting Innovation in the Public Sector” looks at the combined role of regulations, budget mechanisms, human resource management and organizational change to create space for innovation in the public sector.
 From 2005 to 2009, Marco has worked on several policy analyst positions at the OECD on digital government, fight against corruption, access to information and open government.
 Marco is a volley enthusiast (less so after spraining his ankle) and Juventus supporter.
-He can be found on Twitter at @DaglioM
+He can be found on Twitter at @DaglioM.